dustinpfister/blog_posts/_posts/threejs-box-helper.md

 layout: post
 categories: three.js
 id: 475
-updated: 2022-05-08 08:43:05
+updated: 2022-05-08 09:40:27
-version: 1.38
+version: 1.39
 ---

 In [three js](https://threejs.org/) there is a built in [box helper](https://threejs.org/docs/index.html#api/en/helpers/BoxHelper) that can be used to help when it comes to gaining some visual idea of what is going on with a [Mesh](/2018/05/04/threejs-mesh/), a [Group](/2018/05/16/threejs-grouping-mesh-objects/), or anything else that inherits from the [Object3d Class](/2018/04/23/threejs-object3d/) for that matter.
-Simply put, the box helper just draws a box outline around the area of an object that it is used with, and doing so will help to get a better visual idea of what is going on with position, size, and orientation of the object.
+Simply put, the box helper just draws a box outline around the area of an object that it is used with, and doing so will help to get a better visual idea of what is going on with position, scale, and orientation of the object.

 There are maybe a few little problems here and there that might come up when using the box helper though.
 For example one might expect that when a mesh is moved or rotated that box will move and rotate with the mesh object, however this is not always the case.
 Typically I will want to add a box helper to the object that I have created it for as a child, so that when I move or rotate that object the box helper will move or rotate with it.
-However even then there are some situations in which I will want to update the box helper when it comes to something like changing the side of the mesh object or something to that effect as that will not just update on its own.
+Another way would be to use a method that can update the state of this box helper object by using a set from object method that is a prototype method of this box helper class.

 In this post I will be going over a few quick examples of the box helper in three.js that might help to address some of these issues that might pop up when unseeing it.
 As such I will not just be writing about the box helper, but also a wide range of other things that can be applied elsewhere when it comes to working with a three.js project in general.